renebrummel/ForNAV.TrainingModules/Modules/12 Grouping/Grouping.Trainer.md

 ## Reflection
 Duration:

-What would you use grouptotals for?
+What would you use group totals for?